luarss/OpenROAD-flow-scripts/tools/AutoTuner/distributed/README.md

 To run Autotuner jobs on Ray Cluster, we have to first install ORFS onto the GCP nodes.

+How does this differ from the previous Kubernetes approach?
+- Support for autoscaling
+- Faster startup time using Docker (no need for JIT rebuilds of runtime dependencies)
+- Simplified architecture and codebase

 There are two different ways for ORFS setup on Ray Cluster, namely:
 - [Public](#public-cluster-setup): Upload Docker image to Dockerhub (or any public Docker registry).
 - [Private](#private-cluster-setup): Upload Docker image to private registry.
 Authentication needs then to be handled for Kubernetes.